NeuroTechX/ntx_slack_archive/_san-francisco.md

  >I don't know how involved they can be, but I suggest cc'ing marion w  (who lead the Neurotech SF chapter) and jnaulty (who leads the NeurotechSV in Palo Alto chapter)

+3/31/2017 6:24 PM

+ **pierre** :

+ >Also I just realized that our cogtech group from Berkeley took over the bay area Neurotech scene hahah